redbadger/wasmcloud-k8s-demo/README.md

 ## Developing

 ### Pushing an actor image
+Found some inconsistency when pushing and pulling images to and from GCR when using wash cli, we resorted to using `wasm-to-oci`.
+The inconsistency lied with the media types supported for the images.
+Had to change the supported media types within `wasm-to-oci` as shown below.

 wash doesn't understand how to talk to gcr.io, and we're not in the mood for debugging it right now.
 As a work-around, we applied this patch to https://github.com/engineerd/wasm-to-oci :